Toolkit

 This guide from Brown University Library offers a broad set of tutorials to assist naming and organizing files; storing, backing up, and versioning data; and documenting methods and describing data.
 On this website, you will also find links to a useful video series for data management from the University of Minnesota.

-Type of Resource: Tutorial // Domain: Processing Data // Subdomain: Storing and Preserving Data
+Resource: Tutorial // Domain: Processing Data // Subdomain: Storing and Preserving Data

 Data Registry